haiya512/certified-kubernetes-administrator-course/docs/03-Scheduling/17-Practice-Test-StaticPods.md

   ```
   </details>

 - Identify which node the static pod is created on, ssh to the node and delete the pod definition file.
-If you don't know theIP of the node, run the kubectl get nodes -o wide command and identify the IP.
+If you don't know the IP of the node, run the `kubectl get nodes -o wide` command and identify the IP.
 Then SSH to the node using that IP.
 For static pod manifest path look at the file /var/lib/kubelet/config.yaml on node01

   <details>